-Laurel Hall is a non-public Type I school designed to provide education services to students with special needs, including, but not limited to, emotional disabilities, Autism or multiple handicaps that require sophisticated, highly structured and individualized special education services and any needed psychiatric support services.
-Our program includes focusing on social skill development and communication for autism spectrum students, as well as educational support through psycho-educational determined daily interventions.
+Laurel Hall is a non-public Type I school designed to provide education services to students with special needs, including, but not limited to, emotional disabilities, autism or multiple handicaps that require sophisticated, highly structured and individualized special education services and needed psychiatric support services.
+Our programs include focusing on social and emotional development and communication for autism spectrum students, as well as educational support through psycho-educational determined daily interventions.
 We also offer programming for students on the certificate track that includes vocational, community and life skills training.
 Community outings, volunteering and internships are a part of this important programming.

 Our education program is designed to foster social and emotional growth and development.
 All students will have the potential to receive weekly individual and group therapies as determined by their Individualized Education Plan (IEP).
 Our program aligns with the other services provided by the student’s Local Education Agency (LEA).

 Our schools have been developed to maximize teaching English, Language Arts, Social Studies, Math, and Sciences in a manner consistent with each student’s ability.
 Credits earned meet the Maryland State Department of Education’s requirements and will be transferred to the student’s LEA for graduation and issuance of a diploma.
 We enroll students referred from school systems in Maryland, Pennsylvania and West Virginia.
 We strive to transition students back into their home school as quickly as possible.

 Laurel Hall, one of the many mental and behavioral health programs and services offered by Brook Lane, is a member of the Maryland Association of Non-public Special Education Facilities (MANSEF) and supports Brook Lane's mission: "To help individuals improve their emotional and behavioral well being through education and treatment."

 We have two Laurel Hall School locations.
 One is on the main campus in Hagerstown, MD and the other is in Frederick, MD.
-The Hagerstown school has 10 classrooms, sensory spaces, a library, curriculum resource room, office suite, and a recreational area.
+The Hagerstown school has 10 classrooms, sensory spaces, a library, curriculum resource room, office suites, and an outdoor recreational area.
 Meals are provided in the hospital’s dining hall.
 The capacity is 70 students in Hagerstown.
-Take a tour of Laurel Hall, Main Campus.